-Because of the accelerated nature of the PACE program, Incompletes are not granted except for compassionate reasons and may not have more than one Incomplete course at a time.
-Students who are granted an Incomplete are advised not to register for the next course because of the required pre-session studies.
+Because of the accelerated nature of the PACE program, Incompletes are not granted except for compassionate reasons and students may not have more than one Incomplete course at a time.
+Incomplete courses must be finalized within 6 weeks of the end of the course.
+Students who are granted an Incomplete are advised not to register for the next block because of the required pre-session studies.